pulumi/registry/README.md

 #### Generating API docs for packages

-The API docs for packages can be generated on-demand using the [`registrygen` tool](https://github.com/pulumi/registrygen).
+The API docs for packages can be generated on-demand using the [`resourcedocsgen` tool](tools/resourcedocsgen/README.md).

 ```
-go install github.com/pulumi/registrygen@master
+cd tools/resourcedocsgen
+go build -o "${GOPATH}/bin/resourcedocsgen" .
 ```

-Run `registrygen --help` for help regarding its use or [see the `registrygen` README](https://github.com/pulumi/registrygen#readme).
+Run `resourcedocsgen --help` for help regarding its use or [see the `resourcedocsgen` README](tools/resourcedocsgen/README.md).

 ## Submitting, merging and releasing